algobulls/pyalgotrading/docs/strategies/ema_crossover.md

 ## EMA indicator
 Exponential Moving Averages (EMAs) are a popular technical analysis tool used in the stock market.
 They are similar to Simple Moving Averages (SMAs), but they place greater emphasis on recent price data.

-Here's a summary of Exponential Moving Averages:
+Here is a summary of Exponential Moving Averages:

 - An Exponential Moving Average is a type of moving average that assigns more weight to recent prices, making it more responsive to current market conditions.
 - Unlike the SMA, which gives equal weight to all data points, the EMA assigns exponentially decreasing weights to older data points.